KartikMehra03/KartikMehra03/README.md

 <h1> 👋 Hello I'm Kartik Mehra!</h1>
 An Aspiring Certified Data Analyst with a strong foundation in data cleaning, analysis and visualization.
 Skilled in Excel, SQL, Python, Power BI and Tableau to uncover insights and support better decision-making.

-Turning raw data into meaningful insights 📊.
+Turning raw data into meaningful insights📊.

 Wake up • Analyze • Visualize • Repeat🚀.